hassio-addons/addon-emqx/README.md

 broker/add-on that is generally used in Home Assistant.
 It has a UI to configure, manage, and debug your MQTT broker, clients, and traffic.

+While EMQX sells their product mainly as a cloud hosted product on their website, this add-on runs EMQX in a fully local, self-hosted environment.

 [:books: Read the full add-on documentation][docs]

 ## Support